ywamconverge/ywamconverge.github.io/README.md

    * TODO: Utility to cleanse data
    <br /><br />

-2. Code and documentation about the website is at this GitHub repository:
+2. Code and documentation about the website is at this private GitHub repository:

-   <a target="_blank" href="https://github.com/ipoconnection/ipo-web">https://github.com/ipoconnection/ipo-web</a>
+   <a target="_blank" href="https://github.com/wilsonmar/ipo-web">https://github.com/wilsonmar/ipo-web</a>

+   It was previously at: https://github.com/ipoconnection/ipo-web

    BTW The name "IPO" is a carry-over of previous branding, and kinda stuck.
 We should rename it someday.

-   Optionally, if you want to examine the repo off-line, on your machine, create a folder and clone the repo onto your local laptop.
+   If you have access to examine the repo off-line, on your machine, create a folder and clone the repo onto your local laptop.

 3. Click the "Branch: master" and select the branch Dan is current using: <tt>upgrade-rails-4.0</tt>